CalderaWP/dismissible_notice/README.md

 ```

 ### Backwards Compat and such
 This library was written with PHP 5.2 backwards-compat in mind.
-Hence the prefixed instead of namespaced class name.
-It will still be autoload if using the Composer Autoloader.
-The above example doe snot use the autoloader since it's goal is to nag and bail if user is using PHP 5.2.
+Hence the prefixed, instead of namespaced class name.
+You will also need to manually include the class.

 ### License & Copyright